TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

 Get more Scripts/Extensions from: https://yogi1967.github.io/MoneydancePythonScripts/

-Extension format only >> Minimum Moneydance version 2021.1 (build: 3056)
+Extension format only >> Minimum Moneydance version 2021.1 (build: 3056, ideally 3069 onwards)
-NOTE: You may need to download the MD preview version from: https://infinitekind.com/preview (If you have installed the extension, but nothing happens, then check your Moneydance version)
+(If you have installed the extension, but nothing happens, then check your Moneydance version)

 This is a Python(Jython 2.7) Extension that runs inside of Moneydance via the Moneybot Python Interpreter